 - Make sure that there is plenty of lighting throughout the home.

 A great way to help keep older adults safe from falls and other injuries is to partner with a professional home care agency.
-Inspired Home Care can provide an in-home safety assessment to check for any fall risks and also make suggestions for adjustments to ensure the safest possible environment.
-Our caregivers are trained and knowledgeable in providing necessary support for seniors to further assist in fall prevention, and can transport and accompany seniors to medical appointments and procedures including eye exams, pick up prescriptions and provide medication reminders so they are taken just as they should be, and more.
+Inspired Home Care‘s Algonquin caregivers and senior care providers throughout the surrounding communities can help with an in-home safety assessment to check for any fall risks and also make suggestions for adjustments to ensure the safest possible environment.
+Our caregivers are trained and knowledgeable in providing necessary support for seniors to further assist in fall prevention, and can transport and accompany seniors to medical appointments and procedures including annual senior eye exams, pick up prescriptions and provide medication reminders so they are taken just as they should be, and more.